- Submitting the Soft Bound Thesis

 - be portrait format

 Any photographs or other illustrations should be scanned or printed into the text.
 Originals, not photocopies may be used, in which case these must be secured permanently inside the thesis (not by use of adhesive tape).

 You must submit two bound copies of the dissertation for examination.
+Candidattes for the MD degree must submit three copies of their dissertation.
 Soft-bound thesis must be bound in such a way for the contents to be securely fixed within the covers, i.e. spiral bound.

 You may submit a hard bound thesis as your first submission, along with all the paperwork listed below for a first submission.
 However, if corrections to your thesis are required, you will need to produce a new, corrected, hard bound edition.
 Should you decide to submit a hard bound thesis at this stage please also follow the guidance on the minimum requirements for a hardbound copy of thesis for Hardbound Submission.

-Further information and guidance about printing and soft binding your dissertation can be found on the webiste of the Graduate Union.
+Further information and guidance about printing and soft binding your dissertation can be found on the website of the Graduate Union.

 What paperwork is needed?

-Bound inside the dissertation you must include the following:
+Bound inside the thesis you must include the following: